ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 # Providing RateLimit fields {#providing-ratelimit-fields}

-A server MAY use one or more `RateLimit` response fields defined in this document to communicate its quota policies.
+A server uses the `RateLimit` response fields defined in this document to communicate its quota policies according to the following rules:

+- `RateLimit-Limit` and `RateLimit-Reset` are REQUIRED;
+- `RateLimit-Remaining` is RECOMMENDED.

 The returned values refers to the metrics used to evaluate if the current request respects the quota policy and MAY not apply to subsequent requests.